wajidalikhan/Project/README.txt

   to create a pull request.
   -------------------------------------------------------

-  Make sure you have properly generate SSK keys, if not please follow the link
+  Make sure you have properly generated SSK keys, if not please follow the link https://help.github.com/articles/generating-ssh-keys/
->>>>>>> 1a93d7660ad68d17564bcebf64ceb8cbcb749dd6
-  https://help.github.com/articles/generating-ssh-keys/

   Generate the SSH keys